DanLeEpicMan/website/content/writing/adjusted-score-notes.md

 });
 </script>

-As can be immediately seen, **Judge Delta**'s scores range from 40–45.
+As can be immediately seen, **Judge Delta**'s scores range from 40 to 45.
 In other words, they gave every project near-perfect scores.
 Similar behavior exists across other judges, albeit with notable outliers.

 ## Mathematical Definitions